sjjeong94/nn-grad/README.md

 # NN-Grad
-A toy implementation of neural network using numpy
+A toy implementation of neural network using numpy and cupy